ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/redis/docker_deployment.md

 layout: "learningpathall"
 ---

-##  Install Redis on a Docker container
+##  Install Redis with a Docker container

-You can deploy Redis on a Docker container using Terraform and Ansible.
+You can deploy Redis with a Docker container using Terraform and Ansible.

-In this topic, you will deploy Redis on a Docker container, and in the next topic you will deploy Redis in a multi-node configuration.
+In this topic, you will deploy Redis with a Docker container.

 ## Before you begin